 - Depending on the resource model you want to use for failed over Azure VMs, you set up the Azure network in Resource Manager mode or classic mode.

 - We recommend you set up a network before you begin.
 If you don't, you need to do it during Site Recovery deployment.
-Note that Azure networks used by Site Recovery can't be moved within the same, or across different, subscriptions.
+Azure networks used by Site Recovery can't be moved within the same, or across different, subscriptions.

 Set up an Azure storage account